 - Title defects and survey concerns such as mortgages, liens, judgments and assessments against the property, pending lawsuits, probate issues, easements, and encroachments.

 - Verifying zoning and land use to ensure that you and your current and future tenants can use the property as intended.

 - Code enforcement liens, expired permits, pending development and easement obligations, and unpaid water, electric, sewer, and gas bills all create potential legal liabilities once you close on the property.

 - Hazardous waste and environmental concerns, such as an old underground storage tank, can lead to millions of dollars in clean-up costs, even if you or the previous owner didn’t cause them.

 Before closing any deal, thoroughly investigate the property’s financials, legal documentation, and physical condition.
 Engage the expertise of inspectors, appraisers, and attorneys to ensure you’re not walking into a nightmarish investment.

-We’ve all heard that real estate is all about location, location, location.
-But the problem is that what makes an area good or bad can be pretty subjective, just like your favorite Halloween candy.
+We’ve all heard that real estate is about location, location, location.
+But the problem is what makes an area good or bad can be pretty subjective, just like your favorite Halloween candy.